arjunsubramanian-1234/safespace/README.md

 **This is a Website where you can report a bully and whatever he /she did to  you.
 You can also send the report to your teacher if you feel uncomfortable to talk directly .**

 **The user can select his/her grade and the bully's name.
 He can explain it to an AI and describe what exactly happened.
-The report will be downloaded to your compu**
+The report will be downloaded to your computer**

 HOW TO USE THE WEBSITE: